Last Updated on 12/10/2021

 Irish Setter Vaprtrek Boots Review

-The search for the perfect hunting boot, that don’t break my bank account, has lead me to try out many different types and styles of boots.
+The search for the perfect hunting boot, that doesn’t break my bank account, has lead me to try out many different types and styles of boots.
 When I came across the Irish Setter Vaprtrek Boots, the first thing I noticed was the price.
 It’s no secret that hiking boots can be expensive, but do they have to be?
 I decided to take the risk and find out by ordering a pair as they were very reasonably priced.
 Irish Setter has a long history as a company, and I hoped these boots would fit the bill.
 Keep reading this Irish Setter Vaprtrek Boots Review to see how they faired.

 How and where have these boots been tested

 The Vaprtrek boots are very athletic type boot, and super lightweight.
 These were both important considerations for me, as the rugged Arizona deserts can get hot, often over 100 degrees.
 They needed to not only breathe well, but also protect my feet from cactus, thorns, and brush.
 I put these boots through multiple hikes in everything from rocky canyon bottoms, to volcanic rock fields that are very rough on the feet.
-Besides breathability and durability, I also like to test how waterproof my boots are even though let’s be honest, I don’t really need it too often in the desert.
+Besides breathability and durability, I also like to test how waterproof my boots are even though let’s be honest, I don’t really need them too often in the desert.

 Comfort and Fit